minicli/runtimes/php81/README.md

 # minicli/php81

-Distroless apko PHP 8.1 image to execute Minicli applications, including full GD support.
+Distroless Alpine-based PHP 8.1 image to execute Minicli applications, including full GD support.
+As a distroless image, it doesn't contain `apk` or `composer`.
+By design, this limits the attack surface and makes the runtime more hermetic, which has several benefits in terms of security.
+For a non-distroless alternative, check the [php81-dev](https://hub.docker.com/repository/docker/minicli/php81-dev) image.

 This image is automatically built and published to [minicli/php81](https://hub.docker.com/repository/docker/minicli/php81) on Docker Hub via GitHub Actions.
 Every image includes attestation signatures created with [Sigstore](https://docs.sigstore.dev).
 With the [Cosign](https://docs.sigstore.dev/cosign/overview) client installed, you can check this image signature with:

 ```shell
 COSIGN_EXPERIMENTAL=1 cosign verify minicli/php81:latest | jq
 ```

-You'll get output that tells details about the image signature and should have the `Issuer` and `Subject` fields pointing to GitHub URLs.
+You'll get output that tells details about the image signature and should have the `Issuer` and `Subject` fields pointing to GitHub (Actions) URLs.

 ## Usage